 Although we would like to be totally organic, we have found that it is a very difficult proposition.
 We only use organic insecticides (kaolin clay for leaf hoppers; pheromone mate disrupting ties for grape berry moths), but in order to maintain a healthy vineyard in our climate we use a combination of organic and inorganic fungicides during the growing season.

-We have been performing all of the labour on the vineyard with help from friends, family and small staff (usually 2 full time workers in the summer months).
+We have been performing all of the labour on the vineyard with help from friends, family and small staff (2-3 full time workers in the summer months).

 Our first harvest was the fall of 2006.
 This is the only harvest that we have purchased and processed grapes that weren't grown on our property - as our vineyard had a small crop due to winter damage.
 This small harvest made us re-evalutate and change our trellis system to use very low cane and fruiting wires.
 We now bury 2-4 canes per plant to ensure bud survival over the winter - this is a tedious task but well worth the effort.